shoutem/shoutem.github.io/_posts/1-7-2-SettingsTypesInExtension.md

 ##### Extension concepts

-Before we dive into settings types, let’s refresh our memory extension concepts.
-Each extension can have multiple versions, but only one can be installed at one point on the app, called `extension installation`.
-Extension can expose multiple shortcuts and each of them can be added more than once to the app, called `shortcut instances`.
-These shortcut instances open a starting screen, which can then open the next screen and so on.
-Each screen can have multiple representations, called `layouts`.
+Before we dive into settings types, let’s refresh our memory on extension concepts:

+- Each extension can have multiple versions, but only one can be installed at a time - that's what we refer to as an `extension installation`
+- An extension can expose multiple shortcuts, called `shortcut instances`, and each of them can be added more than once to the app.
+- Each shortcut instance opens a starting screen, which can then open the next screen, and so on.
+- Each screen can have multiple representations, called `layouts`.

 ##### Settings pages

-Settings pages are web pages that extension developers write and appear in Shoutem builder.
-Their purpose is to enable application owners to customize extension through settings.
-Check [tutorial on how to create a settings page](shoutem.github.io/docs/extensions/tutorials/writing-settings-page).
-Settings pages are exported in `pages` field in `extension.json` and can be used on 3 different places which determine settings type.
+Settings pages are web pages written by extension developers, and they appear in Shoutem builder.
+Their purpose is to enable application owners extension customizations through settings.
+Check the [tutorial on how to create a settings page](shoutem.github.io/docs/extensions/tutorials/writing-settings-page) for more info.
+Settings pages are exported via the `pages` field in `extension.json` and can be used on 3 different places which determine settings type.

 ##### Settings types